maddigits/maddigits.github.com/_posts/2012-11-23-dotfiles-are-meant-to-be-forked.md

 title: "Dotfiles Are Meant to Be Forked"
 ---

-Well, it been a while since I replaced my old but gold bash by the greatest zsh.
+Well, it been a while since I replaced my old (but gold) bash by the greatest zsh.
-I do also use vim for more time that I can remember, but, last days I'm using SublimeText most of time.

 Anyway, I have my personal computer and my job computer, and, like every developer, I create aliases and scripts for everything I think I could use a lot of times.